 Art teacher Linda Woods shares her great lesson plan that references fantastic beasts in myth and legend, and uses Switch Zoo to generate ideas.
 To see drawings created by fifth grade students using the lesson plan, go to Mixed Breed Animal Drawings.

 Visit the Lesson Plans page for simple science and creative writing plans for younger children, and links to Switch Zoo Lesson Plans off-site.

-For on-site research: 142 animal profiles, a US endangered species map, and stories about unusual animal feats and ablities in the Zookeepers' Blog.
+For on-site research: 142 animal profiles and a US endangered species map.

 142 animal species inhabit Switch Zoo and they are all profiled here, so students have easy access to interesting facts about the real animals that make up their fictional combination animals.
 Use the Google search tool on any page to quickly find animals.